 What is the issue, problem, or challenge?

-Occasional sectarian street violence amongst youth in the Arab World threatens peace while crime and drug use appear on the rise.
+Occasional sectarian street violence amongst youth in Lebanon threatens peace while crime and drug use are on the rise.
 Many of the offenders are disadvantaged or at-risk youth.
 According to the UNDP, in Lebanon, youth unemployment is at 21%; in the Palestinian refugee camps it is as high as 60%, and drug use is rampant.
 With little opportunities for a brighter future, many either kill or steal to survive, join gangs, or become drugs addicts to escape reality.

 How will this project solve this problem?